yaml/yamlscript/common/readme.md

 YAMLScript can be used for:

+* Enhancing ordinary YAML files with functional operations
+  * Import parts of other YAML files to any node
+  * String interpolation including function calls
+  * Data transforms including ones defined by you
 * Writing new programs and applications
   * Run with `ys file.ys`
   * Or compile to binary executable with `ys -C file.ys`
-* Enhancing ordinary YAML files with new functional magics
-  * Import parts of other YAML files to any node
-  * String interpolation including function calls
-  * Any other functionality you can dream up!
 * Writing reusable shared libraries
   * High level code instead of C
   * Bindable to almost any programming language